Expat Exchange

 We asked people if there is a lot of crime.
 They answered:

 "Kuala Lumpur is generally considered to be a safe city, however, there is still some crime.
 Petty theft, such as pickpocketing and bag snatching, is common in crowded areas, particularly around tourist attractions.
 Violent crime is relatively rare, but it does occur.
-It is important to be aware of your surroundings and take precautions to protect yourself and your belongings," wrote a member in Kuala Lumpur.
+It is important to be aware of your surroundings and take precautions to protect yourself and your belongings," said one expat in Kuala Lumpur.

 Is there a lot of diversity?
 Are people in Kuala Lumpur accepting of differences?

 "Kuala Lumpur is a diverse city with a variety of ethnicities, religions, and cultures.
 People in Kuala Lumpur are generally accepting of differences and strive to create a harmonious environment.
-The city is known for its vibrant culture and its commitment to inclusivity," wrote one member in Kuala Lumpur.
+The city is known for its vibrant culture and its commitment to inclusivity," remarked one expat living in Kuala Lumpur, Malaysia.

 What are the schools in Kuala Lumpur like?